Skip to main content

 • Manages risk through diversification and sector exposure limits.

 The asset management industry is characterized by intense competition and evolving investor preferences.
 ETFs like MODL operate within this landscape, offering investors diversified exposure to specific sectors or investment strategies.
 The industry is influenced by macroeconomic trends, regulatory changes, and technological advancements.
-With a market capitalization of $0.87 billion, MODL competes with other sector-focused ETFs, including AVRE, BUFZ, GSPY, OSCV, and PMAR, each vying for investor capital based on their unique investment approaches and risk profiles.
+With a market capitalization of $1.01B, MODL competes with other sector-focused ETFs, including AVRE, BUFZ, GSPY, OSCV, and PMAR, each vying for investor capital based on their unique investment approaches and risk profiles.
 The trend towards passive investing and the increasing demand for specialized investment products are shaping the competitive dynamics of the asset management industry.

 • Institutional investors seeking actively managed sector exposure.